3. SW4RM Protocol Specification¶

 -

-Task-Oriented Communication—client agents send tasks to remote agents, which respond with artifacts and real‑time status updates; long‑running tasks and streaming support are first-class features.
+Task-Oriented Communication: Client agents send tasks to remote agents.
+Remote agents respond with artifacts and real-time status updates.
+A2A supports long-running tasks and streaming as first-class features.

 -

-Secure, Standard Protocol—built on HTTP, JSON-RPC, and Server-Sent Events; enterprise-ready authentication and authorization (aligned with OpenAPI schemes) are built in.
+Secure Standard Protocol: A2A uses HTTP, JSON-RPC, and Server-Sent Events.
+A2A includes enterprise-ready authentication and authorization aligned with OpenAPI schemes.

 -

-Modality Agnostic—supports text, audio, video, and multi-part content negotiation through "parts" attached to each message.
+Modality Agnostic: A2A supports text, audio, video, and multi-part content.
+A2A negotiates content through "parts" attached to each message.

 -

-Interoperability with MCP—A2A complements Anthropic's Model Context Protocol (MCP), which focuses on tool invocation, creating a full-stack agent interoperability ecosystem.
+Interoperability with MCP: A2A complements Anthropic's Model Context Protocol (MCP).
+MCP focuses on tool invocation.
+Together they create a full-stack agent interoperability ecosystem.

 Architectural Comparison¶